-TAGD will hold their Regular Business Meeting on Monday, May 21, and Tuesday, May 22, 2018, at the DoubleTree Hotel in Austin.
-On Tuesday, the Legislative Committee will meet and will receive reports from policy subcommittees.
+TAGD held their Regular Business Meeting on Monday, May 21, and Tuesday, May 22, 2018, at the DoubleTree Hotel in Austin.
+On Tuesday, the Legislative Committee received reports from policy subcommittees which will ultimately be rolled into a comprehensive white paper.